jycybersec/SIEM-ELASTIC/README.md

     - For **Excessive Login Failures**, we set a threshold of more than 5 failed login attempts from the same IP within 10 minutes.
     - For **Unusual Network Traffic**, we set a threshold to detect a 50% increase in outbound traffic to rare external IPs not seen in the last 30 days.
     - For **Suspicious File Execution**, we monitor for process starts from specific uncommon directories like `/tmp` and `/dev/shm`.

-  - Define actions to take when the rule is triggered:
-    - For each rule, we send an email notification to `jycybersec@gmail.com` to alert of possible malicous activity.

 ## Detection Rules Setup